stacks-network/docs/src/pages/naming-services/comparison.md

 strongly-owned names.
 This page describes some other naming systems in comparison to Stacks:

-## Stacks vs DNS
+## Stacks BNS vs DNS

-Blockstack and DNS both implement naming systems, but in fundamentally different ways.
-Blockstack _can be used_ for resolving host names to IP addresses, but this is not its default use-case.
-The [Blockstack Naming Service](/core/naming/introduction) (BNS) instead behaves more like a decentralized [LDAP](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) system for
+Stacks BNS and DNS both implement naming systems, but in fundamentally different ways.
+Stacks BNS _can be used_ for resolving host names to IP addresses, but this is not its default use-case.
+The [Blockchain Naming Service](/core/naming/introduction) (BNS) instead behaves more like a decentralized [LDAP](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) system for